 Your boss finally agreed that you work away from the office.
-Now, you can get your laptop set up on the kitchen table and you’re ready to take on the long list of tasks you need to accomplish.
+Now, you can get your laptop set up on the kitchen table, and you’re ready to take on the long list of tasks you need to accomplish.
 Eight hours later, you find yourself staring at your screen with nothing knocked off your list.
 What have you been doing all day?

 You don’t have to beat yourself up for falling into the black hole of Florence Pugh casual cooking videos and Adam Driver interviews.
 In most cases, improper nutrition is to blame when your brain is not working as it should.
-Sure—you can bring any food to your work desk, but it doesn’t mean that you can eat Snickers and Cheetos all day.
-Eating healthy food throughout the day even when you’re at home can help fuel your brain properly while letting you avoid energy crashes.
-It is extremely important to choose healthy foods perfect for remote work.
-You must understand how they impact your focus, concentration, and productivity at work.
+Sure—nothing’s wrong with eating while working, but it doesn’t mean that you can eat Snickers and Cheetos all day.
+At least make sure you try to promote healthy eating at work.

 Coffee Can Help Me Focus, Right?

 It has been a cultural norm to drink coffee to keep yourself productive and alert all day long.
-However, getting a caffeinated fix every day can wreak havoc in your body.
+However, getting a caffeinated fix every day can wreak havoc on your body.
 Now, before you light a torch and call your friends with pitchforks to attack us, listen to what we have to say.

 Not all types of fat are bad for your health.
 Omega-3, the healthy kind of fat, can improve your wellbeing and brain power.
 A deficiency in DHA can hamper your brain development, even causing premature cognitive decline and brain aging.
 So, if you’re looking for healthy snacks you can eat throughout the day, consider eating walnuts and avocados.
 You can also get healthy fatty acids from salmon, chia seeds, and fish oil.

 Don’t punch your keyboard just because you can’t eat Snickers all day.
 There’s a good kind of candy that can also help boost your focus and concentration.
 If you have a sweet tooth, you can eat dark chocolate and benefit from its antioxidant properties.
 It also has some caffeine content to help keep you active until you finish your work.

 B vitamins are excellent for good brain health, and among them, thiamine is the most efficient in keeping your mental strength up.
 If you find yourself waking up in the middle of the day with keyboard marks on your cheek, then you should get your brain cells working with thiamine-rich snacks.

-Getting stressed and feeling like you’re ready to punch your computer monitor?
+Getting stressed and feeling like you’re ready to punch your computer monitor when you work from home?
 Well, it’s high time you took ‘Nature’s Natural Valium!’
 Magnesium has been given this title due to its ability to calm the brain and the nervous system.

-This may be the reason why you find yourself randomly popping your pimples or staring at the ceiling several times during the day.
+This may be the reason why you find yourself randomly popping your pimples or staring at the ceiling several times during work hours.
 So, if you want to avoid memory trouble, your diet should be rich in tuna, grass-fed beef, pistachios, turkey breast, and, once again, avocados.

 If you want to keep yourself focused throughout the day, you should spend some time outdoors and expose yourself to natural sunlight.
-On the other hand, if you do not have time to go for a walk, you can still eat foods enriched in Vitamin D. Vitamin D-rich foods linked to better brainpower include salmon, herring, mushrooms, and soy milk.
+On the other hand, if you do not have time to go for a walk, you can still eat foods enriched in Vitamin D. Vitamin D-rich foods linked to better focus include salmon, herring, mushrooms, and soy milk.

 Do you often find yourself in the kitchen wondering what you were doing there in the first place?
 Okay, we won’t judge you for your alien abduction conspiracy theories.
 However, consider the chemicals in your body first.
 You’re probably experiencing confusion, memory loss, and brain fog at work because you’re low on Vitamin B12.